 Brewers get INF Brad Miller from Rays for 1B/OF Ji-Man Choi

-MILWAUKEE (AP) The Milwaukee Brewers have acquired infielder Brad Miller and cash from the Tampa Bay Rays for first baseman/outfielder Ji-Man Choi.
+MILWAUKEE (AP) The Milwaukee Brewers have acquired infielder Brad Miller from Tampa Bay for first baseman/outfielder Ji-Man Choi and will receive more than $2.2 million from the Rays as part of the trade.

 The NL Central-leading Brewers made the deal Sunday and assigned Miller to Triple-A Colorado Springs.
 He was cut by Tampa Bay on Thursday.